tjwolfGH/fkh-7-analysis/README.md

 The Jython script performs automated image processing steps including:

--Channel selection and separation
+- Channel selection and separation
--Z-projection
+- Z-projection
--ROI-based fluorescence quantification
+- ROI-based fluorescence quantification
--Batch processing of image stacks
+- Batch processing of image stacks

 The script is intended to be run interactively within Fiji and assumes image inputs are selected manually by the user.